Greater Victoria Public Library: Children's department

 Although the idea of a children's department had been considered in 1910, that year's costs to re-arrange existing departments (and create the games room) left no funds to begin children's services.
 But the Library's commissioners explained the benefits of a "children's room" to City Council, hopeful the next year would bring the necessary funds:

 In the first place the room is designed that the child may be introduced, under careful supervision, to that wonderful fairyland which is the bookworld, so that the little seeker after pleasure or knowledge may be started on the right path.
 If a child's reading is left to haphazard choice, it is not unlikely that his or her taste may become more or less perverted, simply because there has been no one to advise or to guide; in any event it is more than probably that in such cases a taste for the cheap and ephemeral will be acquired at the expense of an appreciation of what is best and purest in literature.
 It is the aim of the children's librarian to bring together the children and the right books under the most favorable conditions.

 The first children's department opened in 1913.
-The first children's librarian was Mrs Lillian B Steinberger.
+The first children's librarian was Mrs Lillian B. Steinberger.
 She was succeeded in 1914 by Mary Hughes, a graduate of the Carnegie Library Training School of Pittsburgh.

-Service beyond the city of Victoria—and more struggles
+Service beyond the city of Victoria

 The Library's core funding came from the City of Victoria, but residents of Oak Bay, Esquimalt and Saanich were able to use the library without restrictions.
 In 1912, however, the Library Commissioners asked each of these municipalities for an annual fee of $100, which would be applied to new book purchases.
 Fifteen months later, and no money having been received, the Commissioners requested $250.
-By January, 1914, when Commissioners requested $500 from each municipality, Oak Bay contributed this amount.
+By January 1914, when Commissioners requested $500 from each municipality, Oak Bay contributed this amount.
 However, instead of applying the amount to new book purchases (as contracted with Oak Bay), the City of Victoria intended to use it to reduce the City's tax levy.
 Since this was not the purpose for which the Commissioners contracted with Oak Bay, the cheque was returned.

 Attempts by Library commissioners to obtain contributions from surrounding municipalities continued until at least 1919.
 And well into the 1950s (and possibly not until the operating agreement of 1966) representatives of the other municipalities served by the Victoria Public Library had no representation (or else voice, but no vote) on the board of the Victoria Public Library.